serokell/tezos-packaging/README.md

 You can also use `systemd` services to run some of these static Tezos binaries in the background.
 For more information about these services, refer to [this doc](./docs/systemd.md#generic-linux).

-<a name="baking-on-ubuntu"></a>
-## Setting up a node and/or baking on Ubuntu

-Read [the article](./docs/baking.md) to find out an easy way to set up baking instance on Ubuntu using packages provided by our launchpad PPA.

-For ease of use, a CLI wizard is provided within the `tezos-baking` package, designed to query all necessary configuration options and use the answers to automatically set up a baking instance.

-To use it, install the `tezos-baking` package for Ubuntu and run `tezos-setup-wizard`.

 <a name="building"></a>
 ## Build Instructions